Contribution of expert aggregation to temperature prediction part i: Theoretical framework

-To back up our remark that aggregations with second order bounds are adapted for non adversarial settings especially when the losses are "small", it can be observed that for the square loss we have:
+where $\ell$ is the convex differentiable loss function in its first argument with a bounded gradient.

-So by replacing ${\ell'_t(\widehat{y}_t)}^2$ by $4\ell_t(\widehat{y}_t)$ in the second order regret bounds, one can see that when the aggregations error is small the regret is small too.
+To back up that aggregations with second order bounds are adapted for non adversarial settings especially when the losses are "small", it can be observed that if $\ell$ is the square loss we have:

-The fact that the theoretical analysis of MLpol and MLprod need bounded losses is a disadvantage compared to BOA.
-On the other hand, BOA may display some instabilities due to the exponential weights when losses become large.
-BOA and MLprod have adaptive learning rates, for which they only pay an $\ln(\ln(T))$ multiplicative factor which is considered to be constant -and is included in the $O$- in the regret bound.
+So by replacing ${\frac{ \partial \ell(\widehat{y}_t,y_t)}{\partial \widehat{y}_t}}^2$ by $4\ell_t(\mathbf{w}_t)$ in the second order regret bounds, one can see that when the aggregations error is small the regret is small too.